ZB ZB

 The sale was designed to help solve two serious financial risks: the council’s $2.6 billion under-insurance problem and the lack of diversity in its investment portfolio.

-It’s a significant loss for Whanau who championed the sale and planned her 10-year budget around it.
+The airport vote was a significant loss for Whanau who championed the sale and planned her 10-year budget around it.

-The council now needs to amend its Long-Term Plan and cut up to $600 million in capital spending to create additional debt headroom to respond to insurance risks.
+The council now needs to amend its long-term plan and cut up to $600 million in capital spending to create additional debt headroom to respond to insurance risks.

 “Ultimately, this is concerning for Wellington ratepayers who are looking at this and asking, ‘what does this mean for my rates bill – I’m already facing some of the highest rates in the country, is that going to make them go up even further?’,” Brown said.